Ben Diokno

-Benjamin Estoista Diokno (born March 31, 1948) is a Filipino economist currently serving as the 32nd Secretary of Finance under the administration of President Ferdinand "Bong Bong" Marcos Jr. since June 30, 2022.
-He previously served as Secretary of Budget and Management under the administration of President Rodrigo Duterte from 2016 to 2019, and under President Joseph Estrada from 1998 until the latter's ouster in 2001.
-He also served as the governor of the Bangko Sentral ng Pilipinas and ex officio chairman of the Anti-Money Laundering Council from 2019 to 2022 under President Duterte and undersecretary for Budget Operations of the Department of Budget and Management from 1986 to 1991 under President Corazon Aquino.
+Benjamin Estoista Diokno (born March 31, 1948) is a Filipino economist who currently serves as one of the six members of the Monetary Board of the Bangko Sentral ng Pilipinas, which conducts the country's monetary policy and supervises its financial system.
+Diokno previously served as Secretary of Budget and Management under President Joseph Estrada from 1998 to 2001 and under President Rodrigo Duterte from 2016 to 2019.
+He also served as the governor of the Bangko Sentral ng Pilipinas and the chairman of its Monetary Board, as well as ex officio chairman of the Anti-Money Laundering Council, from 2019 to 2022 under President Duterte His last Cabinet-level position was being the Secretary of Finance from 2022 to 2024 under President Bongbong Marcos.

 From 2020 to 2021 during the COVID-19 pandemic, Diokno became the highest paid public officer in the Philippines.

 Early life and education

 Diokno is the son of Taaleños Leodegario Badillo Diokno (lived from c.
 1898-August 24, 1982) and Loreta Estoista, Leodegario's second wife after the passing of his first spouse.
 Benjamin Diokno was born on March 31, 1948, in Taal, Batangas.
-His oldest brother Bayani Diokno (1943-2018), became a member of the US Navy for nearly three decades.
+His oldest brother Bayani Diokno (1943–2018), became a member of the US Navy for nearly three decades.
 His other siblings are Lucilo, Felipe, Emilio, Lydia (born 1942), Leonor, Amada, and Eduvijis.
 Leodegario Diokno was the son of Gregorio Diokno (born 1870) and grandson of Ángel Diokno (born c.
 1830), the patriarch of the Taaleño surname.
 Diokno is the second cousin once removed (through common ancestor Ángel Diokno) of Atty.
 Jose Manuel "Chel" Diokno of the Free Legal Assistance Group (FLAG) and is six degrees apart from the attorney Sen. Jose W. Diokno, who is Atty.
 Chel Diokno's father and is considered as the father of human rights.
 Though they are under the large Diokno family that hails from Taal, the main Diokno branch represented by Chel ran against the Duterte administration in the 2019 and 2022 Senate election, the administration Benjamin Diokno served.

-The young Benjamin finished his bachelor's degree in a bachelor of arts program in Public Administration from the University of the Philippines (UP) Diliman in 1968, and earned his master's degree in Public Administration (1970) and Economics (1974) from the same university.
+Benjamin Diokno finished his bachelor's degree in a bachelor of arts program in Public Administration from the University of the Philippines Diliman in 1968, and earned his master's degree in Public Administration (1970) and Economics (1974) from the same university.
 Diokno was later awarded an honorary degree from UP.
-He also holds a Master of Arts in Political Economy (1976) from the Johns Hopkins University in Baltimore, Maryland, USA and a Ph.D. in Economics (1981) from the Maxwell School of Citizenship and Public Affairs, Syracuse University in Syracuse, New York, USA.
+He also holds a Master of Arts in Political Economy (1976) from the Johns Hopkins University in Baltimore, Maryland, USA and a Ph.D. in economics (1981) from the Maxwell School of Citizenship and Public Affairs, Syracuse University in Syracuse, New York, USA.
 His dissertation "Public Sector Resource Mobilization through Local Public Enterprises in Developing Countries : Issues, Practices and Case Studies" looked at using local public enterprise as alternative means of mobilizing funds for public purposes.